Highway Lane Following

 The Bicycle Model block implements a rigid two-axle single track vehicle body model to calculate longitudinal, lateral, and yaw motion.
 The block accounts for body mass, aerodynamic drag, and weight distribution between the axles due to acceleration and steering.
 For more details, see Bicycle Model.

-The Metric Assessment subsystem enables system-level metric evaluations using the ground truth information from the scenario.
-Open the Metrics Assessment subsystem.
+Metrics Assessment subsystem enables system-level and component-level metric evaluations using the ground truth information from the scenario.
+Open the

 Verify Lateral Deviation — This block verifies that the lateral deviation from the center line of the lane is within prescribed thresholds for the corresponding scenario.
 Define the thresholds when you author the test scenario.